rabanti-github/yaca/README.md

 ## SortedDictionary&lt;K,V&gt;

-A sorted dictionary has the same behavior properties and functions like a standard dictionary.
-Additionally, there are many functions regarding the indices of the key value tuples and the possibility to sorting the dictionary by keys or values.
+A sorted dictionary has the same behavior properties and methods like a standard dictionary.
+Additionally, there are many methods regarding the indices of the key value tuples and the possibility to sorting the dictionary by keys or values.

-### Supported functions
+### Supported methods

-<b>All functions of Dictionary &lt;K,V&gt;</b>, and additionally...
+<b>All methods of Dictionary &lt;K,V&gt;</b>, and additionally...

 * getByIndex
 * getByIndices